murkyl/vault-plugin-secrets-onefs/README.md

 Attempts to configure a role where the user does not exist will succeed.
 However, when a credential is requested an error will be returned.

+When using the CLI vault command to create a predefined role with all defaults you must use the -force option or provide some parameter.

 ### Retrieve a credential with the default TTL
 ```shell
 vault read onefss3/creds/predefined/someuser@domain.com